 Harford County Sheriff’s Office spokesman Edward Hopkins said deputies responded to the airfield just before noon on Nov.
 4 after a 1945 Taylor Craft airplane piloted by James Walker, 78, of Baltimore collided with a company truck operated by Frank Hellman of Hellman Brothers Asphalt of Jarrettsville.

-Hellman told deputies that his company was doing repairs on the runway, and had to move their vehicles earlier that morning to allow Walker to take off.
+Hellman told deputies that his company was doing repairs on the runway, and had to move their vehicles to a Hangarage earlier that morning to allow Walker to take off.
 Hellman said he was not told when the plane might return; when it did, his vehicles were not given time to clear the runway.

 According to police, Walker landed his plane, striking Hellman’s 1995 Ford pick-up truck, and returned to the hangar.
 The truck sustained damage to its windshield, rood, and a propane tank in the bed of the truck; the plane’s left wing was damaged.
 Hopkins said the two parties exchanged information, and the Federal Aviation Administration was notified of the incident.